Hand Hygiene Compliance in Australian Hospitals: 7 Strategies That Work

 ✔ Conduct a poll among your healthcare staff before choosing a product.
 Some products can cause skin irritations and have negative effects on your hand hygiene compliance rates.

 The rule of thumb remains to use soap and water when hands are visibly soiled.
 And alcohol-based hand rubs when there are no traces of dirt.
-Yet, discussions rumble on on whether hand sanitisers are enough on it own to ward off germs.
+Yet, discussions remain on whether hand sanitisers are enough on its own to ward off germs.

 According to the Hand Hygiene Australia’s (HHA) findings, alcohol-based sanitisers are proven the most effective against most hospital pathogens.
 They’re shown to work remarkably well against Gram-positive, Gram-negative bacteria, and against enveloped viruses.

 But there’s something else to them that makes them a good fit for a hospital setting.
-Sheer practicality.
+It’s easy to use.
 Hand washing takes time.

 And as William Parks, MD, chief medical officer at Memorial Hermann The Woodlands said,

 “We’re asking nurses to wash their hands 200 times a day, and they’ll most likely cross the threshold in excess of 170 times a day.”

 So, using alcohol-based hand rubs: